Is LPG Gas Toxic – Is LPG Gas Poisonous

 It’s actually a valve within a valve.

-The Pressure Relief Valve is incorporated into the main gas valve on the bottle, as shown in the accompanying picture.
+The Pressure Relief Valve is incorporated into the main gas valve on the bottle. (see image)

 The typical cylinder would probably only burst with pressures over 6895 kPa or 1,000 PSIG.